 Denmark Food and Drink

-• Smørrebrød is a traditional lunchtime Danish dish consisting of a slice of dark bread with butter, topped with sliced meat, fish or cheese.
+• Smørrebrød aka Open Face Sandwiches, are traditional Danish lunchtime dish consisting of buttered rye bread topped with sliced meat, fish or cheese.

 • Scandinavian coffee is usually drunk strong and black.

 • Denmark also has many varieties of beer, famous breweries being Carlsberg and Tuborg.
-Most popular is pilsner (lager) but there are also specialist beers, notably those produced by Jakobsen, whose brewery is located at the original Carlsberg installation.
+Craft beers are also popular.

 • Akvavit, popularly known as schnapps, is meant to be drunk with cold food or at Christmas, preferably with a beer chaser.
 It is served ice cold.